Last Updated on January 31, 2023 by Natalia

 Although it’s one of England’s most popular destinations, there are still some amazing hidden gems in the Lake District if you venture slightly off the beaten path.
 There are some truly stunning places to discover, far from the crowds found at popular spots like Scafell Pike and Windermere.
 You can even find some hidden gems in Windermere itself, whether it’s the amazing viewpoint from Gummer’s How or the tranquil High Dam Tarn.
+The Lake District is easily visited as a day trip from Liverpool or a trip from Manchester.
 If you want to discover some amazing, yet relatively undiscovered places, then don’t miss this list of 5 hidden gems in the Lake District National Park, England.

 Lake District Hidden Gems